Skip to content

 I wrote this post to help myself, and I hope this will help you as well.

-Some of the ideas are self-contained (not involving the use of an external API), some make use of famous public APIs where you can easily grab pre-built data.
+Some of the ideas are self-contained (not involving the use of an external API), some make use of famous public APIs where you can easily grab pre-built data, and some use AI APIs, because nowadays adding an LLM to your app is just one API call away.

 Some require a server part, some do not, which might also depend on your implementation.